Category

 Effective communication is crucial for guiding employees through sudden and destructive events like earthquakes.
 Follow these five steps to create streamlined information sharing.

-1. Tailor communication for your audience: Customize messages for different stakeholders, addressing the specific needs of security teams, remote employees, executives, and the entire workforce.
+1. Tailor communication for your audience: Customize messages for different stakeholders, addressing the specific needs of security teams, remote employees or those with disabilities, executives, and the entire workforce.
 Post-earthquake, provide targeted emergency information to relevant groups, such as the cybersecurity team.

 2. Establish an emergency communication team: Assign individuals or a dedicated team to manage your communication strategy, information dissemination, and after-action reporting.
 Designate roles such as group admins, emergency responders, information officers, and spokespersons for a coordinated response.